woodenzen/blog/now.md

 description: What I'm doing now.
 ---
 ## My Now Page
-Last Updated: 2025.08.03
+Last Updated: 2025.08.17
 # What I’m Doing Now.

 * The woodshop is for sale.
 I'm in a life transition.
-I'm sad, but in a way, looking forward to refocusing my creative energy.
+I'm sad, but in a way, I'm looking forward to refocusing my creative energy.
-* We're getting nervous about moving to Moscow.
-It is coming soon, but we haven't prepared.
+* Non-dual awareness is on the radar.
+Weird to say it that way.
 * Being less reactive to my impressions is still a work in progress.

 #### FAMILY AND FRIENDS TIME
-- It's going to be hard to leave this place after 35 years.
-But I'm ready for the next chapter.
+- We had to evacuate because of a wildfire, and the support and care of our neighbors and friends gladdens me.
+- We learned that we need to pack a bugout bag and have a plan for an emergency evacuation.
+Fortunately, our evacuation was short.

 #### SKETCHING
 - Working on my urban sketching and a loose style of landscape sketching.